-The Commission has developed a range of resources and provides advice on on how to reduce the risk of Coronavirus (COVID-19) exposure and infection.
-These resources are available for Australian health service organisations, healthcare professionals and consumers.
+The Commission has developed a range of resources which provide advice on how to reduce the risk of Coronavirus (COVID-19) exposure and infection.
+These resources are freely available for Australian health service organisations, healthcare professionals and consumers.

 The Commission supports all healthcare professionals in continuing to provide safe, high-quality care during the pandemic, with advice on infection prevention and control, risk assessment and management, managing medications and caring for people with cognitive impairment.

 PPE guidance for aged care workers

-Use of P2/N95 respirator masks to care for aged care home residents with suspected or confirmed COVID-19 should be implemented as advised by local/jurisdictional guidance, in the context of the use of personal protective equipment (PPE) in areas with significant community transmission of COVID-19.
-The Infection Control Expert Group has provided guidance regarding use of P2/N95 respirator masks and protective eye wear/face shields in circumstances where the risk of transmission of COVID-19 is assessed as high.
+Use of P2/N95 respirator masks to care for aged care home residents with suspected or confirmed COVID-19 should be implemented as advised by local/jurisdictional guidance.
+The Australian Government Infection Control Expert Group provides guidance regarding use of P2/N95 respirator and protective eye wear/face shields in circumstances where the risk of transmission of COVID-19 is assessed as high.

-This poster includes step-by-step instructions for aged care workers regarding how to put on and remove personal protective equipment (including gowns, P2/N95 respirator masks, eyewear and gloves) when they are caring for residents with suspected or confirmed COVID-19.
-It also includes instructions on how to fit check P2/N95 respirator masks.
+This poster includes step-by-step instructions for aged care workers regarding how to put on and remove personal protective equipment (including gowns, P2/N95 respirators, protective eyewear and gloves) when they are caring for residents with suspected or confirmed COVID-19.
+It also includes instructions on how to fit check P2/N95 respirators.

 Infection prevention and control risk assessment